Trade directory · Hartford metro · Connecticut

 Obtain EPA certification

-Complete EPA Section 608 certification for refrigerant handling through approved testing organization.
-Required for all refrigeration work.
+Complete EPA Section 608 certification for refrigerant handling.
+Required for any work involving refrigeration systems.
+Multiple certification levels available based on equipment types.

 5